huggingface/leaderboards/docs/source/en/leaderboards/building_page.md

 ## 🔧 Tips and tricks

-Leaderboards setup in the above fashion are adjustable, from providing fully automated evaluations (a user submits a model, it is evaluated, etc) to fully manual (every new evaluation is ran with human control) to semi-automatic.
+Leaderboards setup in the above fashion are adjustable, from providing fully automated evaluations (a user submits a model, it is evaluated, etc) to fully manual (every new evaluation is run with human control) to semi-automatic.

 When running the backend in Spaces, you can either :
 - upgrade your backend space to the compute power level you require, and run your evaluations locally (using `lm_eval`, `lighteval`, or your own evaluation suite); this is the most general solution across evaluation types, but it will limit you in terms of model size possible, as you might not be able to fit the biggest models in the backend